Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hackney and are not the council.
 About us

-The Cabinet Procurement and Insourcing Committee meeting on Monday 13 April 2026 was scheduled to discuss plans for planned external works to council-owned residential properties, the refurbishment of Ridley Villas, and the procurement of an external variable data print contract.
-The committee was also due to receive an update on external fire safety remedial works.
+The Cabinet Procurement and Insourcing Committee meeting scheduled for Monday 13 April 2026 was set to discuss several key areas, including the provision of technology-enabled living services, external variable data print services, and the refurbishment of Ridley Villas.
+The committee was also scheduled to consider planned external works for property asset management and an update on external fire safety remedial works.

 Refurbishment of Ridley Villas